The Specialized Turbo Levo HT Comp 6Fattie 2017, an electric mountain bike that rides even better than it looks.

 However, there’s no reason you’d want to “go acoustic” on an electric bike, because that’s not what they’re designed for.
 You wouldn’t buy an electric guitar and then complain that it sounds rubbish with the power switched off.

 Michael, our bike buyer works extremely hard to bring in the absolute best bikes he can for the money, instead of trying to offer customers the cheapest thing he can find – and believe us, there’s plenty of that out around.

 These brands not only make excellent non-electric bikes, they also take the technology seriously.
-Whyte uses the Shimano Steps System, Specialized uses the highly-regarded Brose system, and Giant and Haibike use the Yamaha system (the motorbike people!)
+Whyte uses the Shimano Steps System, Specialized uses the highly-regarded Brose system, and Giant use the Yamaha system (the motorbike people!)

 That means the motors are dependable, easy to fix and easy to find replacement parts for.
 The motor is also integrated into the bicycle frame, as opposed to being “stuck on” as an afterthought.

 Finally, the bikes from these brands also tend to be lighter than their cheaper counterparts.

 Why don’t I spend all that money on an expensive road bike instead?

 An expensive road bike rides like a dream.
 But no matter how expensive a non-electric bike is, you’ll always work a lot harder going uphill than you would on an electric bike.
 Gravity has the upper hand on this one.